-Powder Flask Canyon v5a3IV***
+Powder Flask Canyon v5a3IV*** (grade pending until there are enough trip logs)

 Highest drop 45m